The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/3-fetching-useeffect.md

 - Makes helpers reusable across multiple components
 - Makes it easy to swap the API URL or add error handling in one place

-## The Fetching Pattern: Load → Event → Reload
+## The Fetching Pattern: Load → Mutate → Reload

 When building a full stack application, there are three key times when the frontend will fetch data from an API.

 1. **When a page first loads**—fetching existing data in the database to show to the user for the current page
-2. **When the user does something**—sending a POST, PATCH, or DELETE request
+2. **When the user changes something**—sending a POST, PATCH, or DELETE request
 3. **After the user action resolves**—re-fetching data to get sync'ed with the database

 For example, consider the following user interactions with our todo app: